- May 31, 2020, All day: 3rd annual NFBCO 6 Dot Dash 5K

 It takes inspiration and perspiration

 You’ve seen the video, below are the details of the services – the necessary perspiration – part of the skills and attitude our Senior Program offers!

 As such, we offer an array of services to seniors experiencing vision loss:

-The Colorado Center for the Blind is committed to changing the experience of older blind and visually impaired persons from frustration to independence.
-With education and training seniors can obtain the skills and confidence necessary to stay in their own homes and be contributing members of society.
+The Colorado Center for the Blind works to change the experience of older blind and visually impaired persons from frustration to independence.
+With education and training seniors can and do obtain the skills and confidence necessary to stay in their own homes and continue be contributing members of their communities.

 Older visually impaired individuals often have difficulty with independent living skills necessary to stay in their home.
 However, with training, these seniors can continue to be fully independent in their home environment.
-Staff of the Colorado Center for the Blind will provide instruction in the senior’s homes in the areas of:
+Staff of the Colorado Center for the Blind provides instruction in seniors’ homes in the areas of:

 - Cane Travel & Mobility

 - Food Preparation